-- health and social care professional such as GPs, Social Workers
+- · health and social care professional such as GPs, Social Workers

 - self-referral

 - parent/carer on behalf of a young person.

-Referrals should be made through the Locala single point of contact by telephone on 0300 304 5555.
+Referrals should be made through the the Community Health and Social Care Hub on 0300 304 5555.
 The team complete the assessment and treatment through a mixture of methods such as telephone, video, face-to-face at home or in a clinic setting.
 When you are due to be seen you will be contacted by the team to arrange an appointment.
 It can be beneficial for carers to be present at appointments, if you wish this can be arranged.

-Mental health, neurodevelopmental and learning difficulty support

-Autism, ADHD and ADD support and assessment for under 18's

-Some children and young people find day to day life challenging and that this might be due to difficulties associated with Autism, ADHD or ADD (Attention Deficit Hyperactivity Disorder or Attention Deficit Disorder).
+Wheelchair services For all support and advice around wheelchairs, please contact Ross Care on 01422 312 729.
+Mental health, neurodevelopmental and learning difficulty support Autism, ADHD and ADD support and assessment for under 18s Some children and young people find day to day life challenging and that this might be due to difficulties associated with Autism, ADHD (Attention Deficit Hyperactivity Disorder) or ADD (Attention Deficit Disorder).
 What is Autism Spectrum Condition?

-The main clinic is based at the Manygates clinic in Autism Spectrum Condition is a lifelong developmental Wakefield, however they use a number of community disorder that can affect the way people understand bases, including ones in Kirklees. the world around them, process information and relate to people.
-Children and young people with ASC Service users have access to a multi-disciplinary sometimes have difficulties with social interaction and team which includes medical, nursing, psychology, communication and may struggle with friendships and occupational therapy and speech & language therapy play.
-They may also have some difficulties with routines practitioners.
-Specialist social work support is also and rituals, sensory differences, repetitive behaviours available from the team or from our local authority and intense and restricted interests. partners.
-Referrals are accepted from GPs, consultants and other services within the SWYPFT.
+Autism Spectrum Condition (ASC) is a lifelong developmental disorder that can affect the way people understand the world around them, process information and relate to people.
+Children and young people with ASC sometimes have difficulties with social interaction and communication and may struggle with friendships and play.
+They may also have some difficulties with routines and rituals, sensory differences, repetitive behaviours and intense and restricted interests.
 What is Attention Deficit Hyperactivity Disorder?

-ADHD is a developmental condition where poor concentration, hyperactivity and impulsive behaviour affects the young person to the extent that it impacts on their day to day functioning.
+Attention Deficit Hyperactivity Disorder (ADHD), is a developmental condition where poor concentration, hyperactivity and impulsive behaviour affects the young person to the extent that it impacts on their day to day functioning.
+What is Attention Deficit Disorder?